 Baelfire was our reason for existence.
 Baelfire drove our every action, our every order, our every thought.
 Baelfire was synonymous with the Flame Legion itself; the personification of centuries of doctrine and culture.
 While he lived he was an absolute presence, tied inexorably to all aspects of our lives by strict protocol.
 Every flame lit was said to be a gift by his will, burning hotter and brighter than those of the heretics who would try to defy him and only snuffed out because its power had been recalled to him.
 We shaman were well-versed in his many virtues, extolling tales of his burning passion, blazing wrath, and infernal might to the grunts below us at every opportunity.
 Repetition has a way of bending the mind, much as a hammer bends hot iron fresh from the forge.
 Our people’s minds were cherry-red and ready to be shaped, and in Baelfire’s name we did so gladly.

 The Flame Imperator’s rise to power began when his warband sacrificed themselves in his name.
 In retrospect, he and those that supported him more than likely did away with the other members secretly, but the report we had been given was one of selfless sacrifice for the greater good.
 Everything that a soldier did was always for the greater good; the good of the Legion and therefore the good of Baelfire.
 Some early detractors pointed out that with his bandmates dead, he was reduced to a lowly Gladium and was no longer fit to be Imperator.
-Those voices were silenced immediately, and it seen became common knowledge that a god was above even the bonds of a warband, and could not be held to the same standards as those beneath him.
+Those voices were silenced immediately, and it soon became common knowledge that a god was above even the bonds of a warband and could not be held to the same standards as those beneath him.
 Once his dominance was secure and no other contenders for his rank remained, Baelfire began his experimentation with the Eternal Flame.

 The Eternal Flame has existed long before the Flame Legion and long before the charr.
 It is said to be the heart of all fire, an impartial and immortal font of power that rests in the very core of Tyria itself and may well be linked to the Mists as well.
 Only Baelfire and his handpicked Godforged were ever allowed to fully partake in its blazing might, and the rituals that allowed one to truly tap into it were known only to the Imperator himself.
 Those that assisted him in the channeling were typically allowed only a few months by his side before they were selected to be sacrificed and add to his strength.